petzku/Aegisub-Scripts/README.md

 Transforms `\pos`-based positioning data (such as Mocha tracking) to margins, thus making it not be automatically detected as typesetting.

 Handles positioning on both axes, and all bottom- or top-aligned alignments, specified either inline or in styles. (middle alignments don't use margins for vertical positioning).
 As margins are restricted to integer values, this is not really usable for actual motion tracking, but should be enough for dialogue shenanigans.

+### Split Timer

+Automatically splits any lines longer than a given threshold, retiming transforms and moves so rendering should be unaffected. `10 second chunks` has a threshold of 10 seconds, useful to account for player lookback buffers. `N frames` prompts for a length of frames, and uses that as the threshold.

 ### Typewriter